wei30172/nextauth-mongodb-typescript-example/README.md

-## NextAuth MongoDB Typescript Example
+## NextAuth.js MongoDB Typescript Example
-A demo project using Next-Auth for authentication.
+A demo project using NextAuth.js for authentication.
 It connects to MongoDB via Mongoose and supports Google OAuth and email/password logins.

 ## Features
 - OAuth: Log in with Google.